syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Document-Conversions.md

 {% endtabs %}

-#### Converting Windows Authenticated webpage to PDF document
+#### Converting Windows Authenticated web page to PDF document

-To convert the Windows Authenticated webpage to PDF document by providing the username and password, use the following code snippet below.
+To convert the Windows Authenticated web page to PDF document by providing the username and password, use the following code snippet below.

 {% tabs %}